Patience-B/The-Impact-of-Phone-Usage-and-Physical-Activity-on-Mental-Health/README.md

 - **Key Features**:
   - **Exploratory Data Analysis (EDA)**: Investigate patterns and correlations among screen time, steps, and sentiment scores.
   - **Data Integration**: Combine all variables (screen time, steps, and sentiment scores) into a unified dataset.
   - **Modeling**: Predict sentiment scores based on screen time and physical activity.
+  - **Explanation of Modeling Results**: A detailed explanation of what the results mean.

 ## Data Privacy
 - The raw journal entries are private and excluded from the repository.